Construction and Decoding of Quantum Margulis Codes: Quantum Margulis Codes

 The construction from Margulis can be extended to fit the design proposed in Section \ref{sec:2bga}.
 Let $G=SL(2,\mathbb{Z}_p)$, with $p$ prime.
 In principle, one can use Margulis' method to obtain two sets $A,B$ of $r$ generators each and their inverses $A^{-1},B^{-1}$.
 Let $A$ act on the left and $B$ act on the right; we construct the left-right Cayley complex as in Section \ref{sec:2bga}, and the associate the quantum code.
 The parity check matrices $\mathbf{H}_X,\mathbf{H}_Z$ have the form illustrated in (\ref{eq:matrices}).

 The quantum code has length \mbox{$n=2(p^2-1)p$}, regular variable degree $d_v=r$, and regular check degree $d_c=2r$.
 Because both $\mathbf{H}_X$ and $\mathbf{H}_Z$ have $|G|$ rows and $2|G|$ columns, the rate of the quantum code $R \rightarrow 0$ for $n\rightarrow \infty$; however, because they always have redundant rows, we are able to construct finite length codes with non-trivial dimension\footnote{Note that this generally depends on the specific choice of the group and of its generating set.
-In general, the code has trivial dimension.}.
+In general, the code has trivial dimension.
+GB codes also have vanishing rate.}.
 We notice that there are few differences between classical and quantum Margulis codes: first, the girth of the classical Margulis codes is shown to increase as $\mathcal{O}(\log n / \log r)$, while for the quantum Margulis code it is bounded by $g\leq8$.
-This is a well-known fact about HP and LP codes, as well as for 2BGA codes \cite{raveendran_trapping_2021}.
+This is a well-known fact about HP and LP codes, as well as for 2BGA codes \cite{raveendran_trapping_2021}, and it is due to the presence of stabilizers combined with $d_v\geq 3$.
 Although there are 8-cycles that cannot be removed from the Tanner graph, one can still eliminate 4-cycles and 6-cycles.
 Notice that Margulis' argument on the girth still holds inside each separate block $\mathbf{A},\mathbf{B}$, thus one can use his construction to obtain codes with less short cycles while increasing the blocklength.
 However, in this paper we construct our codes using a randomized algorithm, that can be adopted to construct any 2BGA code without short cycles.